Are you home hunting?

 • Sellers’ Agents: These agents have a contract with the sellers of properties on the market.
 Though they are bound by law to report any major problems with a house to the potential buyer, their goal in selling a house is to get the highest price possible (and thus the highest commission).

 • Dual Agents: Sometimes you’ll wind up with an agent who is listed as the seller on a particular property that you happen to be interested in buying.
-This agent is known as a dual agent and, just like it sounds, is divided in his interests.
+This agent is known as a dual agent and, just like it sounds, is divided in his/her interests.

 Choosing Your Agent: